-• Work for Any Employer: The PGWP is an open work permit, meaning you can work for any employer in Canada and in any occupation.
+The PGWP is an open work permit.
+Therefore, you can work for any employer in Canada and in any job role.

-• Validity Based on Study Program: The PGWP is typically valid for the same length as your study program, up to a maximum of 3 years.
+The permit is usually valid for the same length as your study program, up to a maximum of 3 years.

-• Multiple Entries: You can leave and re-enter Canada as long as your PGWP is valid, and you meet the re-entry requirements.
+You may leave and re-enter Canada while your PGWP is valid, provided you meet all re-entry requirements.

 Eligibility Requirements for the PGWP